‘Vanderpump Rules’: Lala Kent Shows Off Her Results After Visit With Plastic Surgeon Dr. Jason Diamond [Photo]

 Earlier this week, Lala Kent teased fans of an upcoming procedure on her Instagram stories after visiting Dr. Jason Diamond in Los Angeles with her boyfriend, movie producer Randall Emmett.

-Although Kent showed off her face pre-procedure in her post, she didn’t reveal what she was having done and remained silent for nearly two days after her initial message to fans.
-Then, she returned to Instagram to show off the results of her procedure -and revealed what she had done.
+Although Kent showed off her pre-procedure face in her post, she didn’t reveal what she was having done and remained silent for nearly two days after her initial message to fans.
+Then, she returned to Instagram to show off the results of her procedure, and revealed what she had done.

 “Always love visiting [Dr. Diamond] and his squad.
 He’s he only beauty doctor I trust,” Kent said of her plastic surgeon.